Value statement

 So now that you know why a value statement matters, let’s dive into what you need to include.
 Now you might be tempted to write up everything that makes your company unique, but a value statement benefits from being concise.
 Here’s what you should focus on.

-You probably have dozens of competitors, so what is it about your mission that really drives your team to get more done?
+You probably have dozens of competitors, so what core principles really drive your team to get more done?
 You don’t have to be saving the world for this to matter.
 Even if you’re selling insurance, for instance, you could say that making insurance policies more accessible for everyone is one of your company’s biggest values — and why you do what you do.

 How you take care of business